ledgersmb/LedgerSMB/t/README.md

 LSMB_TEST_DB must be set to a defined value if databases are going to be tested.

 if LSMB_NEW_DB is set, test 40 will create a database with the name from this environment variable, and subsequent database tests will run against that database.
 If this is not set, and PGDATABASE is set, tests will run on that database.
 If neither are set, the tests will bail out.

 Special notes on specific test cases:

-42-dbobject.t:  Some tests will run even if LSMB_TEST_DB is not enabled.
-These tests do not require a database connection.

 43-dbtest.t:  This runs defined test cases from sql/modules/test/.
 If new scripts are added, they must be listed in this script as well.